tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 $$ n_1 \sin i = n_2 \sin r $$

-As the angles are small, the sines of angles could be approximated to the angles themselves:
+As the angles are small, the sines of angles could be approximated to the angles itself:

 $$ n_1 i = n_2 r \tag{6.51} $$